MeloBastian/Mam_Ne/VCF_treatment/README.md

 [0] Raw vcf files are generated using bcftools (see /Genome_callable_fraction)

-[1] The VCFv4.2 format of the vcf is not compatible with vcftools (some quality score are in a format not readable for vcftools).
+[1] The VCFv4.2 format of the vcf is not compatible with vcftools (some quality score are in a format not readable by vcftools).
    We reformate the vcf with a homemade script.

 [2] We use vcftools to keep only the biallelic SNP :